jessiyang1996/jessiyang1996/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on client project - creating a medical app for a startup company!
+- 🔭 I’m currently working on a client project - creating a medical app for a startup company!
 I am also working on a solo project - combining my love for photography, music, and writing!
-- 🌱 I’m currently learning advanced css and web design!
+- 🌱 I’m currently learning web design and advanced css!
+- - ⚡ Fun fact: I lived in South Korea for 3 years!

 <!--
 **jessiyang1996/jessiyang1996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.